cloudfoundry/cf-acceptance-tests/README.md

 * `include_routing`: Flag to include the routing tests.
 * `include_security_groups`: Flag to include tests for security groups.
 * `include_services`: Flag to include test for the services API.
+* `include_service_instance_sharing`: Flag to include tests for service instance sharing between spaces. `include_services` must be set for these tests to run.
+The `service_instance_sharing` feature flag must also be enabled for these tests to pass.
 * `include_ssh`: Flag to include tests for Diego container ssh feature.
 * `include_sso`: Flag to include the services tests that integrate with Single Sign On. `include_services` must also be set for tests to run.
 * `include_tasks`: Flag to include the v3 task tests. `include_v3` must also be set for tests to run.
 The CC API task_creation feature flag must be enabled for these tests to pass.